Behavior management: Building prosocial behavior

 More controversy has arisen concerning behavior management due to the role of punishment in forming prosocial behavior.
 However, one study found that sharing rates of children could be increased by removing factors that caused a failure to share.
 The socialization process continues by peers with reinforcement and punishment playing major roles.
 Peers are more likely to punish cross-gender play and reinforce play specifically to gender.

-Positive reinforcement, negative reinforcement, positive punishment, and negative punishment are all forms of operant conditioning.
 Reinforcements are an attempt to change behavior, either positively or negatively.
 Positive reinforcement attempts to increase a behavior by adding something the target wants (e.g. awarding good behavior with a treat).
 Negative reinforcement is attempting to increase behavior by removing something unwanted from the target. (e.g., a child's room is messy and their mother nags them to clean it up, they will eventually try to keep it clean to stop the mother from nagging them).
 Punishment is trying to decrease behavior, either by using negative or positive stimuli.
 Positive punishment is when one adds an unwanted stimulus to decrease the target's behavior (e.g., spanking a child when they behave badly).
 Here, spanking is being added to decrease undesired behavior.
 Negative punishment is when one removes something the target enjoys or likes to decrease their undesired behavior. (e.g. a child comes home past curfew every weekend, so if their mother bans them from watching TV when they are past curfew, the child will eventually try to come home on time).
 This is negative punishment because the child likes to watch TV, so when the mother takes that away from them, they dislike the consequence.
 Thus, they will be more likely to come home in time to avoid having that privilege taken away.